SHOWS AND CLOSURES February 25 2017

 Leeds Wool Festival - Saturday 3rd June

-I have applied for many more shows but don't have confirmation yet.
 I will post here and Facebook and on the new class list as and when any further shows come up.

 Christmas December 16 2016

 Hello everyone, just to let you know the arrangements for over Christmas.
 We close at 4pm on Saturday 17th December for the Christmas break.
 The only items available to purchase in the online shop during that time will be the classes.
 If you are buying a class as a gift and need an email certificate for the recipient to print out please let me know on the contact form including any message you'd like to include and I will send one through to you so you can send when you like.
 You will receive confirmation of the order anyway but if you'd like this free service do let me know.
 This service won't be available on 25th and 26th December.

 We are reopening on Tuesday 3rd January for The Grand Sale - your patience will be greatly appreciated, I am likely to be on my own for this so you may have to wait to be served.
 There are 2 car parks between the buildings if you can't park outside the shop.

 After 3rd January we will no longer be open on a Tuesday, due to our ever increasing class list and the fact that many of the shops we all know and love round and about Farsley only open Wednesday to Saturday this seems the most sensible day to close.